elixir-cloud-aai/elixir-cloud-demos/demos/2023-ecp-f2f/README.md

 ```

 Next, you need to create a listing of the available TES instances in a
 comma-seprated file `.tes_instances`.
+Two fields/columns are required, a
-You can use the following command to
+description of the TES instance, and the URL pointing to it.
+You can use the
-create such a file, but make sure to replace the example contents and do not
+following command to create such a file, but make sure to replace the example
-use commas in the name/description field:
+contents and do not use commas in the name/description field:

 ```bash
 cat << "EOF" > .tes_instances